brutella/hc/README.md

 - Full implementation of the HomeKit Accessory Protocol in pure Go
     - Support for switch, outlet, light bulb, thermostat accessory
-- Built-in service announcement via mDNS
+- Built-in service announcement via mDNS using [bonjour](github.com/oleksandr/bonjour)
 - Optional logging with https://github.com/brutella/log
 - Runs on multiple platforms (already in use on Linux and OS X)
 - Documentation: http://godoc.org/github.com/brutella/hc

-## Example
+## API Example

 Create a simple on/off switch which is accessible via IP and secured using the password *00102003*.